2dv514/syllabus/lectures/04_practices/slides.md

-## Contents
+### Contents

 * Some content will also be accessed in 2DV611, Continuous Delivery
-* Software Engineering Practices for infrastructure
+* Software Engineering Practices for operating infrastructure
   * System quality
   * VCS for infrastructure
     * Branching